univention/intercom-service/docs/architecture.rst

    Proxy to Univention-portal for central navigation data

 ``/nob``
    Proxy for the *Nordeck* bot.
-This endpoint may also be used to send requests to the plain *Matrix* ``UserInfo`` service in a testing environment.
+In a testing environment, developers can use this endpoint to requests to the plain *Matrix* ``UserInfo`` service.

 Terms
 =====